 How Are Enzymes Different from Probiotics?

-“If your digestive supplement formula is a two-in-one and contains both enzymes and probiotics, then there is likely no need to take two separate products.
-If your enzyme formula contains no probiotics and you eat very few fermented, cultured and raw foods (such as kefir, yogurt, kimchi, sauerkraut and kombucha) that are naturally high in probiotics, you may wish to take a probiotic supplement.
+A two-in-one digestive supplement formula that contains both enzymes and probiotics will cover all your bases.
+But if your enzyme formula contains no probiotics and you eat very few fermented, cultured and raw foods (such as kefir, yogurt, kimchi, sauerkraut and kombucha) that are naturally high in probiotics, you may wish to take a probiotic supplement.

-“Considering that we are all biochemically unique individuals, once again, there is no one-size-fits-all formula.
-That being said, it is important to select products that guarantee potency until their expiration date, not just at the time of manufacture.
-Look for products that contain species that are well-researched and either known to withstand the harsh stomach acids and bile secretions of the gall bladder, or come in encapsulated pills to ensure the bacteria make it to your colon.
+Once again, there is no one-size-fits-all formula.
+It is important to select products that guarantee potency until their expiration date, not just at the time of manufacture.
+Look for products containing species that are well-researched and either known to withstand the harsh stomach acids and bile secretions of the gall bladder or that come in encapsulated pills to ensure the bacteria make it all they way to your colon.
 The Lactobacillus family, in general, is the mainstay of probiotic formulas (DDS-1, GG, and rhamnosus are some subspecies of these).
 Bifidophilus and Bacillus species can also be added.
-Try to look for a formulation with at least one billion CFU (colony forming units) per serving."
+I recommend looking for a formulation with at least one billion CFU (colony forming units) per serving.

-“Unfortunately, foods have indeed changed over the past decades.
+The foods we eat have changed considerably over many decades.
 In fact, nutrient levels in crops today are markedly lower than they were 50 years ago.
-There’s not only less of what should be in foods, but more of what shouldn’t be (pesticides, herbicides, preservatives, etc.).
-Cooking, processing, and preserving foods can further diminish nutrients and destroy the enzymes, probiotics and ATP that naturally occur in fresh, raw foods.
-All of these beneficial components are either significantly low or non-existent in cooked, processed foods.
+There’s not only less of what should be in foods, but also more of what shouldn’t be (think pesticides, herbicides, preservatives, etc.).
+Cooking, processing and preserving foods can further diminish nutrients and destroy the enzymes, probiotics and ATP that naturally occur in fresh, raw ingredients.
+All these beneficial components are either significantly lower or non-existent in cooked, processed products.